Battle of Cerami: Consequences

 The Normans were now the dominant force in Sicily.
 But that is not to say they were unchallenged.
-Their victory at Cerami had tipped the balance of power in their favour but they were still only in undisputed possession of the Val Demone region around Messina.
+Their victory at Cerami had tipped the balance of power in their favor but they were still only in undisputed possession of the Val Demone region around Messina.
 The Val di Noto and Val di Mazara regions were still firmly in the hands of the Kalbids.
-However, the Norman victory had scattered Muslim hopes for a swift counter offensive which might expel the Normans from the island.
+However, the Norman victory had scattered Muslim hopes for a swift counter-offensive that might expel the Normans from the island.
 The Kalbid Palermitans began to resent the interference of the Zirid rulers in Sicilian affairs and blamed them for the defeat at Cerami.
 This hostility increased gradually until the second humiliating defeat of the alliance by the Normans at the Battle of Misilmeri in 1068, only 5 miles from Palermo.
 Riots broke out in Palermo and Ibn al-Hawas rose in revolt against the Zirid princes at Agrigento.
 Ibn al-Hawas was killed in the fighting but the Zirid prince Ayyub gathered what was left of his troops and returned to his North African domains.
 Having lost the last vestiges of a field army, the remaining Sicilian troops could only watch from the walls of Palermo, waiting for the inevitable killing-blow.
 It came 3 years later, in 1071, after Robert Guiscard had added Bari, the final Byzantine foothold in Apulia, to his domains.
 A much larger force of Normans, as many as 3000, attacked the city by both land and sea, led by Robert Guiscard and Roger.
 After a siege lasting five months, the Palermitans capitulated on January 10, 1072.

 Although local resistance across the island lasted for a further 2 decades, this moment marked the turning point in the fortunes of the Normans.
 In gaining Palermo, the Normans were on their way to establishing what was arguably the most successful kingdom in Europe.
 It also marked a turning point in the ongoing Islamo-Christian conflict around the Mediterranean.
-The following decades would see increasing papal involvement prompting and sponsoring wars to recover once-Christian lands which had been lost to the Muslims as long ago as the 7th and 8th centuries.
+The following decades would see increasing papal involvement prompting and sponsoring wars to recover once-Christian lands that had been lost to the Muslims as long ago as the 7th and 8th centuries.
 In 1095, 4 years after Sicily's conquest by the Normans definitively came to an end, Pope Urban II launched the First Crusade to recover the holy city of Jerusalem for the Christians, ushering in the next epoch of Mediterranean history.